flutter/website/src/docs/resources/faq.md

 The Flutter team watches the adoption and demand for new mobile widgets from iOS and Android, and aims to work with the community to build support for new widgets.
-This work may come in the form of lower-level framework features, new composable widgets, or new widget implementations.
+This work might come in the form of lower-level framework features, new composable widgets, or new widget implementations.